lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/9a_Use_Nextflow_for_Pipelines.md

  USE the Nextflow pipeline language to define and run your analysis workflow at scale

 ### What is this
  Nextflow is a reactive workflow framework & DSL for writing data-intensive computational pipelines.
 Run jobs on a single GCE Virtual Machine or a cluster of VMs.
-You can use GCE + Pipelines API (PAPI) using docker images on VMs as well.
+You can use GCE + Google Cloud Batch, Life Sciences (Pipelines or PAPI) API using docker images on VMs as well.
  - Nextflow can run on GCP or many other providers
  - Nextflow can run on GCP in two ways:
-   - Run jobs on Compute Engine VMs (can run bioinformatics tools from Docker)
+   - Run jobs on a single Compute Engine VM
-   - Run jobs on Compute Engine VMS using the **& Life Sciences (Genomics Pipelines) API**
+   - Run jobs on an elastic cluster of Compute Engine VMs using the **Cloud Batch or Life Sciences (Genomics Pipelines) API**

 ### Key considerations
 - Understand core Nextflow features - [link](https://www.nextflow.io/index.html#Features)